Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

             }}
     }
 ```
-The function above simply receives the `account`, the `assetIndex` and the `callBack`, calls the `assetAcceptTransactionBuilder` on the `Transaction` class and chains the  `acceptingAccount` and the  `assetIndex` method while passing in theor respective values and then callling the `callBack` with the transaction id.
+The function above simply receives the `account`, the `assetIndex` and the `callBack`, calls the `assetAcceptTransactionBuilder` on the `Transaction` class and chains the  `acceptingAccount` and the  `assetIndex` method while passing in their respective values and then calling the `callBack` with the transaction id.

 **Transfer Asset:** We will transfer our 10 tokens of our asset from `account2` to `account3`, this can be done by clicking on the `Transfer to Account3` button.
 The code for this can be found below
 ```swift